self-sasi/Movie-Recommendation-Model/README.md

 ## Note

 Please note that the functionality of the model is limited, as it was created for the purpose of showcasing machine learning skills and is not intended for commercial use.
-Movie recommendations are based on the dataset being used, which implies that the information may not be up-to-date.
+Movie recommendations are based on the dataset being used, which implies that the information may not be up-to-date.x

----

 ## Contributions